András Petőcz: Strangers

 In this novel, an eight-year-old girl learns to lie in order to survive.
 It is not clear exactly where and when Strangers takes place.
 Somewhere in Europe, or the edges of Europe, but it could be somewhere in America or Asia.
 Perhaps in the 20th century, but it could be the first decade of the 21st century.
 As the subtitle says, the story takes place "thirty minutes before the war".
 The little girl maintains human values even in a world of terror and oppression.
 Terrible things happen to small children on a daily basis.
 Across the border is the free world where there are no soldiers in charge, where you can travel freely.
 The free world might be reached through a rat infested tunnel.
 The novel deals with events that have already taken place in the 21st century and turns concrete events into fiction.
 It elaborates the terrorist atrocity of Beslan in Russia.

 György C. Kálmán writes about Idegenek: “In the world of the novel – it is difficult to interpret Petőcz’s work any other way – everyone is an outsider.
 As they are in the outside world (suggests the novel).
 For in this world (in the novel and outside) the fact of being an outsider means to be vulnerable to a deadly threat (or is itself a threat), it means oppression, helplessness and determined opposition.
 Being an outsider is not just about a different use of language (or using a different language), clothes, skin colour or customs, but is embodied primarily in oppression and power – wherever the outsider may be.
 To be more precise, the defenceless and those in power are both outsiders for each other, and no matter who is in either position, for everyone else too.”

 Prizes

 Petőcz has received numerous literary prizes and awards for his work in literature, including the Lajos Kassák Literary Prize in 1987, which he received for his experimental poetry from the distinguished avantgarde literary journal Magyar Műhely (Hungarian Workshop).

 Petőcz's poem "Európa metaforája" (Europe, metaphorically) won the Robert Graves Prize for best Hungarian poem of the year 1990.

 In 1996 Petőcz was awarded the Attila József Prize by the cultural part of the Hungarian government as an official recognition of his work to date.

 He is also a UNESCO-Aschberg Laureate, having been granted a bursary in 2006 for the residency program at CAMAC (Centre d’Art.
 Marnay Art Centre) in Marnay-sur-Seine. to write a new novel.

 In 2008 he received the Sándor Márai Prize awarded by the Hungarian Ministry of Education and Culture, for his novel Idegenek (Strangers).

+In 2017 he was awarded the Laureate of the Hungarian Republic for his poetic and artistic oeuvre.